sveltekit-service-manager

 };

-async ({ guard }) => Action.success(200, { token: guard.token }),
+async ({ context }) => Action.success(200, { token: context.token }),

 import { Service } from '@sourceregistry/sveltekit-service-manager';

-This is fully typed via App.Services.
+The call is typed through App.Services.

-import { Service } from '$lib/client';
+import { Service } from '@sourceregistry/sveltekit-service-manager/client';

 const ping = Service('ping');